-By itself, the filing of a visa petition on Form I-130 does not give an intending immigrant any lawful status within the United States.
-What it does achieve depends on the family relationship and where the immigration currently is.
+By itself, the filing of a family-based petition on Form I-130 does not give an intending immigrant any lawful status within the United States.
+What it does achieve depends on the family relationship and where the immigrant is currently living.

 If the intending immigrant lives overseas, then approval of the I-130 will result in the application being transferred to the National Visa Center for further processing.

 Some relatives are considered "immediate relatives," and do not face this added wait for a visa.
-Immediate relatives include a U.S. citizen's spouse, parents, and unmarried children under the age of 21.
-Everyone else is in one of the preference categories.
+Immediate relatives include a U.S. citizen's spouse, parents (assuming the citizen is age 21 or older), and unmarried children under the age of 21.
+Everyone else who qualifies for a U.S. immigrant visa is in one of the preference categories.

 Notable exceptions exist, however.
-For example, immediate relatives of U.S. citizens can actually file their I-130 along with an application for adjustment of status, upon which their U.S. stay becomes lawful.
+For example, immediate relatives of U.S. citizens can actually file their I-130 along with an application for adjustment of status (the main form for which is the I-485), upon which their U.S. stay becomes lawful.
 They will be given a work permit while they await their green card interview.

 As you are no doubt noticing, this is a highly complex area of immigration law.
 Any questions about your own case, in particular your eligibility to adjust status, and whether you would face a time bar if you applied for your green card via a U.S. consulate, should be directed to an experienced U.S. immigration attorney.